sadjadtalakoob74/sadjadtalakoob74/README.md

 ### Hi there 👋
 I'm Sadjad 😄, a developer 👨🏻‍💻 from Tehran .
-I'm an Mobile Developer [Android] and all things about realtime apps.
-I like Movies and Shopping 📺🛍️.
+I'm a developer who work in both mobile & backend tech stack.

 <!--- **sadjadtalakoob74/sadjadtalakoob74** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.